 Please note, submitting in this category makes no difference to the chances of being accepted into the festival, as all local films must stand alongside the other films in ATLFF’s programming.
 The Georgia Film category is intended as a way to support our local filmmaking community by offering a low-cost means of entry (and also makes it easier for us to identify local films within the thousands of submissions we receive each year).

-Please keep track of deadlines closely if you plan on submitting within a certain window.
-All deadlines are set for 11:59pm EST.
+Please keep track of deadlines closely if you plan on submitting within a certain submission window.
+All deadlines are set for 11:59pm EDT.

 Any submissions with an unpaid balance after a deadline will be required to pay the following deadline’s submission fee.
-Failure to pay the appropriate fee may result in disqualification without a refund.
+Failure to pay the appropriate fee will result in disqualification without a refund.

-All accepted films will screen at least once during the festival, with the option of an encore screening for select films/shorts blocks.
+All accepted films will screen at least once during the festival, with the possibility of an encore screening for select films/shorts blocks when appropriate.
 All scheduling is purely at the discretion of the ATLFF staff.

 ATLFF only pays for return shipments of prints.
 Flash drives will only be returned upon request, and local drives are pick-up only.
 We cannot return international flash drives, so we highly recommended sending online.
 Flash drives left after a year will be recycled.

-The Atlanta Film Festival DOES NOT PAY SCREENING FEES.
-By submitting your film, you acknowledge that the festival will not pay to present your work.
+The Atlanta Film Festival DOES NOT PAY SCREENING FEES for submitted films.
+By submitting your project, you acknowledge that ATLFF will not pay to present your work.

 COPYRIGHT & LEGAL TERMS